Resolution of singularities and geometric proofs of the Lojasiewicz inequalities: Resolution of singularities and application to the ojasiewicz gradient inequality

 \begin{defn}[Divisor on an analytic manifold] (See \cite[p.
 130]{GriffithsHarris}.)
 A \emph{divisor} $D$ on an analytic manifold $M$ is a locally finite, formal linear combination,

 of irreducible, analytic hypersurfaces of $M$, where $a_i \in \ZZ$. \end{defn}

 We can now state the

 \begin{defn}[Simple normal crossing divisor] (See Koll{\'a}r \cite[Definition 3.24]{Kollar_lectures_resolution_singularities}.)
 Let $X$ be a smooth algebraic variety of dimension $d\geq 1$.
-One says that $E = \sum_i E_i$ is a \emph{simple normal crossing divisor} on $X$ if each $E_i$ is smooth, and for each point $p \in X$ one can choose local coordinates $x_1,\ldots,x_d$ in the maximal ideal $\fm_p$ of the local ring, $\sO_p$, of regular functions defined on some open neighborhood $U$ of $p\in X$ such that for each $i$ the following hold: \begin{enumerate} \item Either $p \notin E_i$, or
+One says that $E = \sum_i E_i$ is a \emph{simple normal crossing divisor} on $X$ if each $E_i$ is smooth and for each point $p \in X$ one can choose local coordinates $x_1,\ldots,x_d$ in the maximal ideal $\fm_p$ of the local ring, $\sO_p$, of regular functions defined on some open neighborhood $U$ of $p\in X$ such that for each $i$ the following hold: \begin{enumerate} \item Either $p \notin E_i$ or $E_i\cap U = \{q \in U: x_{j_i}(q) = 0\}$ in an open neighborhood $U \subset X$ of $p$ for some $j_i$, and